selvadurai/Pike-OS/README.md

 -Virus-free don't be afraid to stream movies from those sites that have viruses.
 - Runs on Open Source and Free Software
 - APT-GET package manager
--........The list goes on
+-The list goes on

 **How To Install**

-Download Vmware or Virtualbox:
+Download Vmware or Virtualbox Links below:

+VMWARE:
 https://my.vmware.com/en/web/vmware/downloads/details?downloadGroup=PLAYER-1610&productId=1039&rPId=55792

+Virtualbox:
 https://www.virtualbox.org/wiki/Downloads